xCDAT/xcdat/docs/getting-started.rst

    - We highly recommend visiting the `xarray tutorial`_ and `xarray documentation`_ pages if you aren't familiar with ``xarray``.

-2. xCDAT is distributed available on the Anaconda `conda-forge`_ channel.
+2. xCDAT is distributed on the Anaconda `conda-forge`_ channel.
 We recommend installing `mamba`_ to access xCDAT. mamba is is a drop-in replacement of conda.
    Note, ``conda`` commands are still available with Mambaforge.